What closing costs should you expect?

 • Escrow Account

-At closing, these taxes are usually paid (Details)
+At closing, the following taxes are usually collected (More information)

 • Property Taxes